 - Open an MP2 account with the annual dividend payout option.

-- Make a one-time MP2 contribution (The higher the amount, the higher return you’ll get).
+- Make a one-time MP2 contribution (The higher the amount, the higher your return).

-- Receive your dividend every year through your Pag-IBIG Loyalty Card Plus or the bank account you registered in your MP2 account opening.
+- Receive your dividend yearly through your Pag-IBIG Loyalty Card Plus or your registered bank account in your MP2 account opening.

 - Withdraw your cumulative savings once your MP2 account reaches the five-year maturity period.